Discover Edinburgh’s Underground City

 Around 250 years later, archaeologists excavated these underground streets and eventually it opened to the public as a visitor attraction called The Real Mary King’s Close.
 Today, you can step back in time on a fascinating walking tour of the closes.
 Learn about the past residents and how they lived.
 And hear a couple of ghost stories along the way.

 Here at Parliament House Hotel in Edinburgh, we have a fantastic deal that combines central hotel accommodation with tickets for one of these brilliant tours of Edinburgh’s underground city.
-Book a 2-night Haunted Edinburgh Break at Parliament House and receive 2 tickets to a scary Mercat Tours Edinburgh ghost tour or the historic Real Mary King’s Close tour.
+Book a 2-night Underground City Break with us and receive 2 tickets to a scary Mercat Tours Edinburgh ghost tour or the historic Real Mary King’s Close tour.
 The choice is yours!